Petrepaule/Employee-Attrition-Prediction/README.md

 ## Project Overview

 Employee attrition is a major challenge for organisations.
-The loss of employees can increase recruitment costs, reduce productivity, disrupt team performance and result in the loss of valuable organisational knowledge.

-This project investigates employee attrition using exploratory data analysis, statistical analysis and machine learning.
+The loss of employees increases recruitment costs, reduces productivity, disrupts team performance, and can result in the loss of valuable organisational knowledge.
+This project investigates employee attrition using exploratory data analysis, statistical analysis, and machine learning.

-Using the IBM HR Analytics Employee Attrition dataset, we identify factors associated with employee turnover, develop classification models to predict employee attrition, evaluate their performance on unseen data, and translate the findings into practical employee-retention recommendations.
+Using the IBM HR Analytics Employee Attrition dataset, we identified factors associated with employee turnover, developed classification models to predict employee attrition, evaluated their performance on unseen data, and translated the findings into practical employee retention recommendations.

-The project was developed collaboratively by **Data Zest members** ( Peterpaul Chideraa Ezeazodosiaku @Petrepaule (Team Lead), Juliet Oghenekevwe Ehwebayire @julietee111, Jeremiah Ochei Alika @Jamalchat, Nkwocha Eberechukwu David @David-aloca2005, Olaniyi Michael @olaniyimykel, Chiamaka Joyce Obasi @ChiamakaObasi, Uchechukwu Samson Okechukwu @Uchechukwu9, Nkemdirim Lynda Chioma @chiomankemdirim1-lang, Yusuf Abdul Wasiuand Ayomide Ali U) as part of **TechCRUSH Data Science Capstone Project — Cohort 7**.
+This project was developed collaboratively by Data Zest as part of the TechCRUSH Data Science Capstone Project – Cohort 7.

+Team Members
+Peterpaul Chideraa Ezeazodosiaku (@Petrepaule) — Team Lead Juliet Oghenekevwe Ehwebayire (@julietee111)
+Jeremiah Ochei Alika (@Jamalchat)
+Nkwocha Eberechukwu David (@David-aloca2005)
+Olaniyi Michael (@olaniyimykel)
+Chiamaka Joyce Obasi (@ChiamakaObasi)
+Uchechukwu Samson Okechukwu (@Uchechukwu9)
+Nkemdirim Lynda Chioma (@chiomankemdirim1-lang)
+Yusuf Abdul Wasiu
+Ayomide Ali U

 ---